BenderFendor/doordashscrapper/README.md

 ## Description
 This project is a web scraper for DoorDash.
 It's designed to extract information from DoorDash for a grocery list webserver

+It uses flask for most of the back and frontend with a little js for ajax features mostly

 ## Installation
 To install this project, follow these steps: